 CD, CBE, CHT, Transformational Coach, NLP practitioner and founder of the Birth Coach Method

 Neri is a seasoned birth doula and childbirth educator who brings rich experience and a wealth of knowledge to the training.
-Additionally, she holds a master’s degree in cognitive science, and was trained as a hypnotherapist, a transformational life Coach and an NLP practitioner.
+Additionally, she holds a master’s degree in cognitive science and was trained as a hypnotherapist, a transformational life coach and an NLP practitioner.
 Neri is the author of The Art of Coaching for Childbirth, and creator of the audio-visual guide Practicing for an Active birth.
-She is the founder of Birth Coach Method, an approved continuing education provider by the California Board of Registered Nursing since 2018.
+She is the founder of the Birth Coach Method, an approved continuing education provider by the California Board of Registered Nursing since 2018.

-During her 20 years of practice, Neri founded a doula support program in a major hospital, and a birth resource center.
+During her 20 years of practice, Neri founded a doula support program in a major hospital and a birth resource center.
 She led hundreds of childbirth education classes and workshops and supported many couples throughout their birth.